jOgmE/ipp1/readme2.md

 ##### Memory
 The `Mem` class holds the frames (local, temporary (which needs to be defined), global, data stack and an instruction stack) and implements the functions for working with the frames.
 ##### Instructions
+Sets are created to determine what instructions take what and how many operands e.g. instruction `jumpifeq` takes 3 operands: a label and two symbols.
+The class holds a dictionary which has saved all the instructions name and a corresponding function declared inside this class implementing it.
+#### Interpret
+The interpret is the main class of the program.
+The main idea is to iterate through the instructions already readed in the class Files, get the operands of the current instruction and perform the instruction.
+There was a problem, the operands of the instruction can be in any order.
+The solution being used here was creating three boolean variables representing the highest possible number of operands.
+After all the operands were parsed, the program checks for the correctness of these operands using the booleans.
+Python does not support switch-case control flow, so the program uses a one-line solution to call the correct function describing the instruction, using the dictionary defined in the class Instructions.
+#### Instruction iterator
+Instruction iterator is a nested class inside Files.
+It's purpose is to create an iterator through the instructions, but with a support of jumping - changing the flow of the iteration.